HuaijiGao/R_spatial_analysis_demographics/Chapter04/README.md

 |:--:|
 |Time series|

-### 4.2.1 Interpolation and Extrapolation in Time Series Analysis
+### :earth_asia: 4.2.1 Interpolation and Extrapolation in Time Series Analysis

 Time series data is different from other data types in terms of interpolation and extrapolation because we are typically interested in predicting values that are outside the range of the observed data, which is known as extrapolation.